 Sullivan University is interested in assisting each student who is sincere in the pursuit of an education.
 It is for this reason that the Office of Financial Planning staff is available to assist students in finding all available student financial aid and to arrange a schedule of payments that will best meet each financial situation with minimal burden on student and/or family.
-Contact the Office for Financial Planning for an appointment.
+New students will have a financial planning appointment scheduled through the Admissions Department.
+Current students may contact the Financial Planning Office directly to schedule an appointment.